solariahues/Substarters/README.md

 The project will be divided into several sub-projects based on the "personality" of the bot within the Substarters theme.

-* **Substar**:   The star of our community who is in charge of community management.
+* **Substar**:   The star and face of our community who is in charge of community management.

-* **Submoon**:   The assistant in charge of advertisement and public relations.
+* **Submoon**:   The big sister in charge of advertisement and public relations.
+She collects data and finds new members and subreddits.

-* **Subsolar**:  The little sister with no added value other than being super adorable.
+* **Subsolar**:  The little sister whose main purpose is being super adorable.
+She'll help you by looking up information and sharing it with you.

 * **Subcomet**:  The punk type rebel with a cause.
-He will go out and collect data through surveys, polls and observation.
+He gives the community a voice through feedback, polls and surveys.

 ## Substar

-- No content yet.
+- `!hello` will have the bot introduce himself.

 ## Submoon

-- No content yet.
+- `!hello` will have the bot introduce herself.

 ## Subsolar

-- No content yet.
+- `!hello` will have the bot introduce herself.

 ## Subcomet

-- No content yet.
+- `!hello` will have the bot introduce himself.
+- `!survey` will let you know if there is a survey we'd like you to fill out right now.